Last updated on August 28th, 2025 at 02:39 pm

 Let’s take a closer look:

-- Shyness and Introversion: Shyness causes discomfort in social settings; introversion involves a preference for solitude and limited social interaction.
+Shyness causes discomfort in social settings; introversion involves a preference for solitude and limited social interaction.

-- Low Self-esteem and Lack of Self-confidence: Low self-esteem and self-doubt hinder participation in social settings, leading to hesitancy and difficulty expressing oneself.
+Low self-esteem and self-doubt hinder participation in social settings, leading to hesitancy and difficulty expressing oneself.

-- Lack of Social Experience and Skills: Limited social exposure and lack of skill development cause discomfort, making it hard to understand social norms.
+Limited social exposure and lack of skill development cause discomfort, making it hard to understand social norms.

-- Anxiety and Fear of Judgment: Social anxiety arises from the fear of judgment, leading to excessive self-consciousness and difficulty engaging in social interactions.
+Social anxiety arises from the fear of judgment, leading to excessive self-consciousness and difficulty engaging in social interactions.

-- Traumatic Experiences: Past trauma, such as bullying, creates distrust and fear, making it difficult to form or maintain social relationships.
+Past trauma, such as bullying, creates distrust and fear, making it difficult to form or maintain social relationships.

-- Cultural or Language Barriers: Cultural or language differences can create confusion, making it harder to understand social cues and navigate interactions.
+Cultural or language differences can create confusion, making it harder to understand social cues and navigate interactions.

-- Developmental Disorders: Developmental disorders like ADHD can impair social skills, leading to social awkwardness and difficulties in communication.
+Developmental disorders like ADHD can impair social skills, leading to social awkwardness and difficulties in communication.

-- Genetics: There is evidence that what causes people to be socially inept may have a genetic origin, with certain personality traits and cognitive abilities being inherited.
+There is evidence that what causes people to be socially inept may have a genetic origin, with certain personality traits and cognitive abilities being inherited.

 How Nature vs Nurture Can Cause Social Ineptitude